[Private beta]{class="badge informative"}

 AVAILABILITY

 This feature is currently in private beta.
-Learn more about availability labels.
+For full details about the release cycle and availability phases, see Journey Optimizer release cycle.

-This page covers the complete process of creating a loyalty challenge, from selecting the challenge type and configuring its properties to generating and publishing the journey that will deliver the challenge to your customers.
+This page covers the complete process of creating a loyalty challenge, from selecting the challenge type and configuring settings, structure, content, and messaging to generating and publishing the journey that delivers the challenge to your customers.

 Create the challenge create-the-challenge